Recaro: History

 After restructuring in 1997, Recaro became an independent company again.
 This resulted in four legally and economically independent companies, including Recaro Aircraft Seating GmbH & Co.
 KG.
 A year later, in 1998, Recaro introduced the first ever-growing child seat.
 In 2004, Recaro bought the traditional company "Storchenmühle", which concentrates on the production of child seats.
 In 2006, the company celebrated its 100th anniversary.
 In June 2011, Recaro sold the automotive seating division to Johnson Controls, a U.S.-based automotive supplier.
 The acquisition granted Johnson Controls to be a licensee of the RECARO brand in the automotive industry, as well as the exclusive, unlimited right to market Recaro seats for cars and commercial vehicles.
 All other brand companies now belong to RECARO Group Stuttgart, which is the brand owner and licensor of RECARO Automotive Seating.

 In 2013, after restructuring, Recaro Holding relocated its registered office back to Stuttgart, Germany.
 After it spun off from Johnson Controls in 2016, Recaro Automotive Seating is now owned by automotive supplier Adient.
 The Recaro Group continues to act as licensor.
 In 2018, Recaro Child Safety ceased business operations (including Storchenmühle), and Recaro Holding entered into a global licensing agreement with Artsana Group, which, following the cessation of Recaro Child Safety's operations (including Storchenmühle), will continue to develop, manufacture, and distribute premium child seats and strollers under the Recaro Kids brand name.
 Also in 2018, Recaro established a division called Recaro eGaming, which markets gaming chairs.
 In 2019, Recaro Gaming Seats became available for purchase.

 In July 2024, news reports surfaced that Recaro Automotive GmbH (Germany) had filed for bankruptcy and was subsequently approved for self-administration by a German court.
 The insolvency proceedings affect RECARO Automotive GmbH (Germany) exclusively and not any of the other automotive or commercial vehicle units such as RECARO Automotive North America, RECARO Automotive Japan and Joint Ventures in China.
 The bankruptcy also doesn't affect the aircraft, train and gaming chair divisions.

 Recaro Group

-The Recaro Group comprises the divisions Recaro Aircraft Seating, Recaro eGaming and Recaro Holding itself.
+The Recaro Group comprises the divisions Recaro Aircraft Seating, Recaro eGaming, Recaro Rail and Recaro Holding itself.